aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

   - Check the status of Amazon Managed Prometheus workspace through the AWS console.

 - Check that Prometheus is healthy
-  - The following command gets the pod running the Prometheus server and sets up port fowarding to http://localhost:8080
+  - The following command gets the pod that is running the Prometheus server and sets up port fowarding to http://localhost:8080
   ```
   kubectl port-forward $(kubectl get pods --namespace=prometheus --selector='component=server' --output=name) 8080:9090 -n prometheus
   ```